Contraception: female surgical sterilisation

 Some of the disadvantages of surgical sterilisation include the following.

 - It requires surgery, usually under a general anaesthetic.

 - There is a risk, albeit low, of surgical complications such as internal bleeding, infection or damage to other organs.

-- If a pregnancy should occur, there is an increased risk that it will be in the fallopian tubes (ectopic pregnancy), which can cause serious internal bleeding.
+- If the procedure fails and a pregnancy occurs (this is rare), there is an increased risk that it will be an ectopic pregnancy (pregnancy outside the uterus), which can cause serious internal bleeding.

-- It is very difficult to reverse the process, and so should be undertaken by women who are absolutely certain that they do not want any (more) children.
+- Reversing the procedure is difficult, so should only be undertaken by women who are absolutely certain that they do not want any (more) children.

 - It does not protect you from sexually transmitted infections (STIs).